-- All best-ranked candidates not qualifying for a DAAD GSSP Grant Package will be offered one of the “Mind & Brain” Grant Packages (including a one-year scholarship as seed-funding).
+- All best-ranked candidates not qualifying for a DAAD GSSP Grant Package will be offered one of the “Mind & Brain” Grant Packages.
 A separate scholarship application for either package is not required.

 (Also, therefore, it is not a prerequisite for a successful application to our school that applicants have secured funding for their doctorate at the time of their application in January.)

 - Students accepted to the Berlin School of Mind and Brain who, unfortunately, did not manage to get one of the above scholarships or grant packages, will receive advice and support in order to be able to successfully apply for and join the school with other external funding/scholarships.

 - Students with one-year Einstein Center for Neurosciences PhD fellowships may join the Berlin School of Mind and Brain after their first six months of lab rotations.